 Tickets: We observe the High Holidays in the Temple Beth Tikvah sanctuary.
 We issue tickets to all members prior to the Rosh Hashanah (see the Events calendar for the date for the current year).
-Members can request guest tickets via email, or by calling the temple office at (973) 595-6565.
+Members can request guest tickets by calling the temple office at (973) 595-6565.

 Tot Shabbat services are designed especially for children ages newborn through 8 years old and their parents and grandparents.

-Rabbi Meeka and Cantor Romalis lead Tot Shabbat services with stories, songs, parades and prayers that get your young children excited about going to Temple!
+Rabbi Meeka leads Tot Shabbat services with stories, songs, parades and prayers that get your young children excited about going to Temple!
 A special Children’s Oneg Shabbat follow Tot Shabbat where children receive juice, cookies, toys, puzzles, coloring, and games.
 Tot Shabbat services are perfect for small children and their families.

 Check our Events calendar for upcoming dates of Tot Shabbat services and other young family events.